mwitzenm/OCP-4-0-Role-Label-Change/README.md

 ---
 Can we setup VPC peering?
 ---
+It is not recommended to modify the aws vpc configurations due to how the resources are deployed and controlled by the initial setup and operators within the OCP 4.0 cluster

 ---
 Do we want Security groups operators later?
 ---
+Not required in the new deployments, but not having an AWS console to poke around and figure out what exactly is created and why, then we could be shooting in the dark.

 ---
 VPN in cluster to database -> Egress IP and internal service -> database
 ---
+This follows the same line of thinking as above.